Andree37/Shadowfax/HOW_TO_WORK_THIS.md

 ---

-## Testing Authentication
+## Testing Authentication & Using Authenticated Users

+### Console Authentication (IEx)

-Since your users were created with hashed passwords, you can test authentication:
+Since your users were created with hashed passwords, you can test authentication in the console:

 ```elixir
 # Try to authenticate Alice